-- A. Identifies those areas that are designated as Mineral Resource Zone 2 (MRZ 2xx) on the State Classification Reports, where the likely extraction of the resource through surface mining methods will be compatible with surrounding uses, in compliance with General Plan Policies 2.2.2.7 and 7.2.2.2; - B. Provides standards and regulations that promote and ensure the continued availability and development of the County's important mineral resources; - C. Provides erosion control, groundwater protection, and otherwise protection of the environment; - D. Regulates surface mining operations as required by the State of California to ensure that mined lands are reclaimed to a usable condition that is readily adaptable for alternative uses; and - E. Protects the public health, safety, and welfare from residual hazards due to surface and sub-surface mining operations.
+- A. Identifiesy those areas that are designated as Mineral Resource Zone 2 (MRZ 2xx) on the State Classification Reports, where the likely extraction of the resource through surface mining methods will be compatible with adjacent surrounding land useuses, in compliance with General Plan Policies 2.2.2.7 and 7.2.2.2; - B. Provides standards and regulations that promote and ensure the continued availability and development of the County's important mineral resources; - C. Provides erosion control, groundwater protection, and otherwise protection of the environment; - D. Regulates surface mining operations as required by the State of California to ensure that mined lands are reclaimed to a usable condition that is readily adaptable for alternative land useuses; and - E. Protects the public health, safety, and welfare from residual hazards due to surface and sub-surface mining operations.